Please enter your starting address in the form input below.

 This is a modern fitted kitchen with a cream coloured oil fired Aga and granite work surfaces with worktop lighting and tiled splashbacks.
 There is a good range of kitchen cabinets with base and wall units with decorative pelmets and limed ash drawer fronts and doors.
 The units incorporate a single drainer double bowl stainless steel corner sink with a chromed mixer tap, a built in dishwasher and microwave and space for a freestanding electric cooker, an upright fridge/freezer and a breakfast bar with downlighters set above.
 In all there are seven ceiling downlighters.
 In the centre of the kitchen is a matching island unit with a double power point.
 There is a slate floor and a broad double glazed wood window looks out to the side of the house to the driveway.
 A pair of fully glazed double doors lead into the sitting room.

 This is slate floored and leads to the rear door where there is space for coats and boots and a double glazed side panel and door to the exterior.
-There are three wall light points and doors to the garden room/study, utility room and wet room/w.c.
+There are three wall light points and doors to the study/bedroom 4, utility room and wet room/w.c.

 A broad wood double glazed window looks out to the driveway and it has a range of fitted base and wall units with wood effect roll top worksurfaces, a single drainer stainless steel bowl and separate drainer and a chromed mixer tap.
 There is space and plumbing for an automatic washing machine, a dryer and for the oil fired Grant central heating boiler installed in May 2018.
 Circuit breakers and an RCD are wall mounted, there is a slate floor and two ceiling mounted downlighters.